Overview

 Take a look at the following screenshot for the Inventory Posting Setup.

 Again, there may have been a reason this was setup in the first place.
-But I’m willing to guarantee that 5-6 years later or if there’s a personnel change, this will have been forgotten.
+But I’m willing to guarantee that in 5-6 months or if there’s a personnel change, this will have been forgotten.

 Solution

-With NAV 2018 and Dynamics 365 Business Central, they’ve taken steps to reduce this problem from occuring by introducing the Account Category and Account Subcategory field on the G/L Account table.
+With Dynamics 365 Business Central, they’ve taken steps to reduce this problem from occurring by introducing the Account Category and Account Subcategory field on the G/L Account table.
 This means when you drill down to select an account, you can’t select a “wrong” account.

 General Posting Setup is Incorrect